Sierra de Hoyo de Manzanares

-Physical Geography
+Physical geography

 Climate

 The Sierra de Hoyo enjoys a continentalized Mediterranean climate, influenced by altitude and orientation (characterized by cool winters (cold on the peaks) and hot summers, but much more pleasant than those of the southern plateau).
-The highest average temperatures occur at the foot of the sierra, a clear example is the 14℃-15℃ average annual temperature in Las Rozas (718 m), going up in altitude we would pass to the 12℃-13℃ in Hoyo de Manzanares (1002 m), and temperatures above 1200 m will be around 10℃ (this is reflected in the presence of oaks (quercus pyrenaica) and the very rare presence of common juniper (juniperus communis) more typical of the mountain climate).
+The highest average temperatures occur at the foot of the sierra, a clear example is the 14 °C-15 °C average annual temperature in Las Rozas (718 m), going up in altitude we would pass to the 12 °C-13 °C in Hoyo de Manzanares (1002 m), and temperatures above 1200 m will be around 10 °C (this is reflected in the presence of oaks (quercus pyrenaica) and the very rare presence of common juniper (juniperus communis) more typical of the mountain climate).
 The north face of the Sierra de Hoyo is noticeably cooler than the south.

-Precipitations evolve increasing with altitude, so the lowest are in Monte de El Pardo (700 m) around 400-500 L/m², in Hoyo de Manzanares precipitation increases, favored by the sierra that traps the clouds which make Hoyo de Manzanares very rainy when the fronts come from the south-west, so it rains in this town about 600L/m² annual average, which are evident in the abundance of meadows for cattle, the presence of cork oaks, and ash and oak pastures.
+Precipitations evolve increasing with altitude, so the lowest are in Monte de El Pardo (700 m) around 400–500 L/m², in Hoyo de Manzanares precipitation increases, favored by the sierra that traps the clouds which make Hoyo de Manzanares very rainy when the fronts come from the south-west, so it rains in this town about 600L/m² annual average, which are evident in the abundance of meadows for cattle, the presence of cork oaks, and ash and oak pastures.
 In the sierra rainfall increases to around 800 L/m², so you can find the presence of eagle ferns (Pteridium aquilinum) and oaks.

 In the area of El Pardo, snow is not very common, generally resulting in few snowfalls per year that do not set, between 900 and 1000 m altitude the presence of snow becomes more common (although below the 15 days of snow annual average) producing several snowfalls per year and setting, being easy to exceed in some 5 cm almost every winter (and can reach 15 cm).
 In the sierra the snowfalls are not usually much more abundant than those at 1000 m, but the cold makes the snow cover can last more than a week above 1200 m (it is rare that the snow lasts more than 2 weeks).